Last updated on September 30, 2025

 So far we’ve only seen rad counters in the Fallout Commander preconstructed decks, which released in March 2024.
 21 cards across all four decks in that set can create rad counters, plus Survivor's Med Kit that can take them away.
 There are no white cards that make rad counters.

 Rad counters probably aren’t likely to show up again soon, and are definitely not evergreen.
-There is a chance they could get reskinned into something else in Magic at some point, or show up very occasionally for flavour reasons, though.
+There is a chance they could get reskinned into something else in Magic, or show up very occasionally for flavor reasons.

 Can You Proliferate Rad Counters?